WencaiZheng/Twitter-Analysis-With-Earning-Event/README.md

 ## Main Functions

-**Function 1**: get raw tweets related to keyword (e.g. SBUX) and store the files by date

-**Function 2**: analyze the results from function1 and visualize the sentiment of the tweets with related stock prices
+**Function 1**: get raw tweets related to keyword (e.g. SBUX) and store the files by date and analyze the results then visualize the sentiment of the tweets with related stock prices

-**Function 3**: get news from specific 30 mainstream news press twitter accounts and store them by date

-**Function 4**: analyze number of news containing keywords (e.g. COVID) from function3 and visualize the result with related prices (e.g. S&P 500)
+**Function 2**: get news from specific 30 mainstream news press twitter accounts and store them by date and analyze number of news containing keywords (e.g. COVID) then visualize the result with related prices (e.g. S&P 500)

-**Function 5**: get ticker names which have earning event in next n days
+**Function 3**: get ticker names which have earning event in next n days

 ## Demo

-**Function 1 & 2 result :**
+**Function 1 result :**

 Key word is SBUX and BILI, searched all tweets for the period when their earning was released, compared to their intraday stock price:

 ![](examples/SBUX.png)
 ![](examples/BILI.png)

-**Function 3 & 4 result:**
+**Function 2 result:**

 Get all tweets from certain mainstream press accounts including CNN, Fox News, etc. then count tweets number containing certain key words including Corona, COVID or pandemic, then compare it with SPY intraday graph: